petershin/liferay-learn/docs/dxp/latest/en/using-search/installing-and-upgrading-a-search-engine/solr/installing-solr.md

    com.liferay.portal.bundle.blacklist.internal.BundleBlacklistConfiguration.config
    ```

-1. For Liferay 7.4, give the blacklist configuration file these contents:
+1. Enter the configuration for your version of Liferay.

+   **Liferay 7.4:**

    ```properties
    blacklistBundleSymbolicNames=[\